Raythonic/watiba/README.md

 ## Watiba Async
 Shell commands can be executed asynchronously with a defined resolver.
-The resolver is a a callback block that follows the Watiba async statement.
+The resolver is a callback block that follows the Watiba async statement.
 The async feature is executed when a ```w_async(`cmd`): statements``` code block is found.
 The resolver is passed the results in argument "results".
 (This structure contains the properties defined in "Command Results" of this README.)